Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 val module2 = SerializersModule {
     polymorphic(Base::class) {
-        // Uses an alternative syntax of subclassesOfSealed() subclassesOfSealed<Sub>()
+        // Uses the reified version of subclassesOfSealed() to specify the same sealed type subclassesOfSealed<Sub>()
     }
 }